missHS/CSharpProject/README.md

-Project in buildning a C# application based on a SQL database
+Grupu project creating a C# application based on a SQL database